sleyzerzon/project-euler/Readme.md

-# Project Euler solution

-Solution of the Project Euler's problems implemented in Java & Clojure.
+Solution of the Project Euler's problems and some extra interview questions found on the internet.

-I'am learning Clojure with this project :D
+Feel free to add your solutions implemented with any language or more extra questions.